+The following sections relate to sales charge information in connection with the purchase of the share class listed above.
 The following table summarizes the minimum investment amount and the maximum sales charge, if any, that you will pay on an investment in the Fund.
 Keep in mind that financial intermediaries may charge you fees for their services in connection with your Share transactions.

+Minimum Maximum Sales Charges

+Initial/Subsequent Contingent

-Minimum Maximum Sales Charges Initial/Subsequent Investment Front-End Contingent Deferred Shares Offered Amounts 1 Sales Charge 2 Sales Charge A \$1,500/\$100 1.00% None
+Investment Front-End Deferred

+Shares Offered Amounts 1 Sales Charge 2 Sales Charge

+A \$1,500/\$100 1.00% None

-- 1 The minimum initial and subsequent investment amounts for Individual Retirement Accounts (IRAs) are generally \$250 and \$100, respectively.
+1 The minimum initial and subsequent investment amounts for Individual Retirement Accounts (IRAs) are generally \$250 and \$100, respectively.
 There is no minimum initial or subsequent investment amount required for employer-sponsored retirement plans; however, such accounts remain subject to the Fund's policy on "Accounts with Low Balances" as discussed later in this Prospectus.
 Please see "By Systematic Investment Program" for applicable minimum investment.
-Financial intermediaries may impose higher or lower minimum investment requirements on their customers than those imposed by the Fund. - 2 Front-End Sales Charge is expressed as a percentage of public offering price.
-See "Sales Charge When You Purchase."
+Financial intermediaries may impose higher or lower minimum investment requirements on their customers than those imposed by the Fund.